 Z-19 Black Cyclone

 A PLA Army Z-19 is shown here performing training exercise without any weapons.
 Z-19 is a light scout/attack helicopter based on H425 and developed by HAIG.
 The helicopter features a narrow fuselage and a tandem cockpit layout similar to those of Z-10 (see above), but with pilot sitting in the front seat and gunner in the back seat.
 Both crew are protected by shoulder armor plates, crash-resist seats and non-retractable front landing gears.
 It also features Z-9WA style nose mounted RWRs and an EO turret (FLIR, TV and laser range finder).
-In addition, an MMW phased array radar (from 14th & 10th Institute) was seen tested on top of the mast, suggesting Z-19could have a capability of attacking ground targets in bad weather conditions using improved KD-10 ATGM with an MMW seeker.
+In addition, an MMW phased array radar was seen tested on top of the mast, suggesting Z-19could have a capability of attacking ground targets in bad weather conditions using the new BA-21 ATGM with an MMW seeker.
+Two types of MMW radar of different shapes have been developed.
+One was by the 14th Institute and the other by the 607 Institute.
 Z-19 is thought to retain the same engine (WZ-8), transmission and rotor systems with minor modifications from H425 which speeds up the development.
 The helicopter can also carry the air-to-air and air-to-ground weapon package similar to that of Z-9WA under a pair stub wings, including KD-9 ATGMs (up to 8), PL-90 AAMs as well as 12.7 or 23mm gun pods and rocket launchers.
 Some specifications: TO weight 4,500kg, empty weight 2,350kg, max cruising speed 245km/h, max climb rate 9m/s, range 700km, ceiling (no ground effect) 2,400m, endurance >3hr.
 Z-19 is expected to support the heavier Z-10 attack helicopter from Changhe in a high-low combination, replacing the earlier Z-9WA.
 It was reported that Z-19 prototype first flew in May 2010.
 However one prototype reportedly crashed on September 18, 2010.
-Currently Z-19 is in production and in service with the Army likely replacing Z-9WA (S/N LH989xx, 929xx, 999xx, 919xx, 9109xx, 9129xx, 939xx, 9635xx, 9909xx, 9825xx).
+Currently Z-19 is in production and in service with the Army likely replacing Z-9WA (S/N LH9129xx, 9635xx, 9909xx, 9825xx, 9515xx, 9915xx).
 Its export version was first unveiled in September 2015 as Z-19E.
 First flight took place on May 18, 2017.
 So far Bangladesh and Myanmarshowed some interest.
 It was reported that a contract was signed in September 2017 to export 5 Z-19Es to an unknown customer.
 The delivery could start in early 2018.
 A recent image (February 2017) indicated that a small number ofZ-19s (Z-19A?) upgraded with the mast mounted MMW radar have been in service with PLA Army (S/N LH919xx, 9109xx).